RajwolChapagain/FiveCardStud/README.md

 This repository contains a program written for Dr. Pound's CSC 330 class in various languages.
 The program is called FiveCardStud because it simulates a game of the Five Card Stud variation of Poker by randomizing a deck of cards, dealing six hands, and then ranking them.

-To run this program:
-0. Clone the repo using the following command:
+To run this program, first clone the repository using the following command:
 ```
 git clone https://anvil.cs.mercer.edu/chapagain_r/fivecardstud.git